tiacrum03/ccproject/README.md

 <h2> Demonstration</h2>
 - After setting up an Azure acccount and creating an subcsciption, you are going to select virtual machines
 - <img src= ("https://images.app.goo.gl/7pzSVeniYnukK1RZ6") />
+-
+-  Enter project details
+-  Once all neccessary details are filled out, you can click the create button at the bottom of the page (this process may take a few minutes, once complete, the VM is ready to use

 <h2> Enter Project details</h2>